Lotame/docs/lightning-tag/implementation-google-ad-manager.md

 <link rel="dns-prefetch" href="https://bcp.crwdcntrl.net">
 ```

-To see the full feature set that the Lotame Lightning Tag offers, including passing in your own data fields for rule matching purposes, visit the [Lightning Tag Field Reference Guide](lightning-tag/detailed-reference.md).
+To see the full feature set that the Lotame Lightning Tag offers, including passing in your own data fields for rule matching purposes, visit the [Detailed Reference Guide](lightning-tag/detailed-reference.md).
 Also check out the [Lightning Tag FAQ](lightning-tag/faq.md) for answers to common questions.
 If you need any other assistance, please reach out to Lotame by emailing support@lotame.com.

 ## Push Audiences to Google